-To prevent EAB, healthy trees should be treated every one to two years by a certified arborist.
-Some options for trees of all sizes include trunk injections and basal trunk sprays, soil drenches and granules, implants, bark and foliage sprays.
+A certified arborist should treat healthy trees every one to two years.
+Some options for trees of all sizes include: trunk injections and basal trunk sprays, soil drenches and granules, implants, bark and foliage sprays.
 Here’s a treatment timeline:

 Norris recommended talking with a certified arborist to determine your best course of action.
 For help locating one in your area, click here.